maotzeshih/Linux-Server-Configuration-Proj/README.txt

 $ sudo service apache2 reload

 ## Authenticate user using Google sign-in
-1. Go to google domains to create a new records for domain wwww.maotze.com pointing it at ip address 18.207.115.119
+1. Go to google domains to create a new record for domain wwww.maotze.com pointing it at ip address 18.207.115.119
    a.
 Go to https://domains.google.com/m/registrar/maotze.com/dns
    b.
 Scroll down to "Custom resource records"
    c.
 Add the following line
    Name    Type   TTL     data
    www     A      1h      18.207.115.119

 2. Go to the Google API Console to create a client ID and client secret
    a.
 Add http://18.207.115.119 and http://www.maotze.com as authorized JavaScript origins
    b.
 Add http://www.maotze.com/login, http://www.maotze.com/gconnect and http://www.maotze.com as as authorized redirect URI
    c.
-Download JSON file and copy contents to /var/www/catalog/catalog/client_secret.json
+Download JSON file and copy contents to /var/www/catalog/catalog/client_secrets.json
    d.
 Replace client id in /var/www/catalog/catalog/templates/login.html

 ## Usage